 I definitely have a problem with buying puffy jackets and fleece sweaters.
 Each season I add one to the collection (knowing they all will last multiple seasons) so I’ve accumulated quite the collection now!

-For fleece sweaters, my absolute favourite is the Patagonia Synchilla Lightweight, closely followed by the Patagonia Better Sweater (the full zip is better than the 1/4 zip because it has three pockets instead of one).
+For fleece sweaters, my absolute favourite is the Patagonia Synchilla Lightweight Fleece - Womens, closely followed by the Patagonia Better Sweater Full Zip - Women (the full zip is better than the 1/4 zip because it has three pockets instead of one).
 That said, for many, many seasons I only ever bought no name fleece or if it was a generic brand on heavy discount.
 Fleece is not somewhere you need to splurge right away.

-For puffy jackets, I love love love the Arc’teryx Cerium LT Hoody, however it’s super warm (and overkill for summer season) so the Patagonia Down Sweater Hoodie is more suitable if you’ll usually be own in the summer.
-Alternatively, the Arc’teryx AR Hoody is a great option for a synthetic-filled jacket.
+For puffy jackets, I love love love the Arc'teryx Cerium LT - Women's, however it’s super warm (and overkill for summer season) so the Patagonia Down Sweater - Womens is more suitable if you’ll usually be own in the summer.
+Alternatively, the Arcteryx Atom AR - Womens is a great option for a synthetic-filled jacket.

-My favourite pair of hiking pants are the Arc’teryx Palisade pants.
+My favourite pair of hiking pants are the Arcteryx Palisade Pants - Women pants.
 They’re very comfortable, durable and have good pocket placement.
 Plus they hold up great against light rain and have a really smooth clasp for adjusting the waist band.
-For a more economic option, I’ve used the MEC Sandbagger pants for five years now and recently bought a second pair.
+For a more economic option, I’ve used the MEC Terrena Stretch Pants pants for five years now and recently bought a second pair.
 They aren’t quite as good against rain and the waist band is a tie, but still a great option for hiking.

-For day hikes, I like both the Lululemon Fast and Free Tights or Patagonia Pack Out Tights.
+For day hikes, I like both the Lululemon Fast & Free or Patagonia Pack Out Leggings.
 Both are lightweight and have two pockets.
 I find the Lulu tights to be more comfortable (they’re thinner and lighter weight), but the Patagonia tights feel more durable since they are thicker.

 Outer Layer Clothing